uclaacm/teach-la-dev-training/intro-to-react/2_ts_and_react_lifecycle/README.md

       - onMount, onDismount
 - States and Props
 - Why are functional components are better

-# <a name="tryout"></a>Intro mini project for this week
+# <a name="tryout"></a>Try this out yourself
+## Shopping List Tryout!
-## Make an array of foods which you can either duplicate with a new number or something at the end or like or delete
+Make an array of foods which you can either duplicate or delete from your list.
 - Specify 3 different foods
-- Number Likes
-- Button for the number of likes
-- Foods duplicate
+- Add another food to your list
-- Remove the foods
+- Remove the food from your list

 Challenge: add images corresponding to each food!

-Note, don’t worry about having a different number of likes for every duplicate!
-We can work on this in the future
+Hint: objects have the `map` function as well!

+### Learning Goals
+- State
+- Props
+- Git
+- React keys
+- `create-react-app`
+- typescript/javascript
+  - `map` function
+- Basics of React Structure

 # Resources
 We *highly recommend* [React's own "Main Concepts" tutorial](https://reactjs.org/docs/hello-world.html).